 This course covers the basics of physics of crystalline materials.
-You will become familiar with the concepts and terminology of crystal structure, lattice vibration, bend structure, magnetism, and superconductivity.
-You will also learn about the physical and thermal properties of materials and how to measure them.
+You will become familiar with the concepts and terminology of crystal structure, lattice vibration, bend structure, and Fermi surfaces.
+Time permitting, we may cover magnetism, and superconductivity.
+You will also learn about the physical and thermal properties of materials and how to measure them and how they are reported in the published literature for the intermetallic compounds.